 QR codes have become over-used, and often times are misused

 Chances are that you have seen those ‘square things’ on product labels at your local big box store or supermarket.
 These little square marketing tools are called QR codes.
-While there are a few instances where QR codes have been effectively used (very few), the vast majority of QR codes serve little or no value to the end consumer.
+While there are a few instances where QR codes have been effectively used (very few), the vast majority of QR codes on labels serve little or no value to the end consumer.

 We’re looking at you, the brilliant marketer who decided to put a QR code on a moving bus.
 We’ve also got our eye on you, the designer who decided to place a QR code on the billboard along the highway.
 Apart from the obvious challenge associated with scanning something so far away, what part of "don't use your phone while driving" don't you get?